 7. Other Big Data Challenges

-Detail view of this template document I’d share separately into another article.
-As of now we can move on to Reference Architecture.
-Before turning to the Reference Architecture it is needed to important to understand what IT-architecture actually is.
+Detailed view of this template document I’d share separately into another article.
+As of now, we can move on to Reference Architecture.
+Before turning to the Reference Architecture it is needed to important to understand what IT architecture actually is.

 According to the IEEE14, architecture is “the fundamental organization of a system embodied in its components, their relationship to each other, and to the environment, and the principles guiding its design and evolution”.

 So generally spoken architecture is a collection of artifacts that describe the set-up of a system by defining the relationships between them.
-An artifact can for example be an architectural component (e.g. a data lake in a Big Data context) or a guideline that governances the design of a system.
-Eventually IT-architecture creates the foundation for a structured system design and development.
+An artifact can for example be an architectural component (e.g. a data lake in a Big Data context) or a guideline that governs the design of a system.
+Eventually, IT architecture creates the foundation for a structured system design and development.

 TOGAF names the following three main architecture fields

 a.
-Business Architecture: Here the business strategy, core business processes, business capabilities and the organizational structure are defined.
-The interrelation between all the artifacts named is described in this section – as are the high-level business requirements.
+Business Architecture: Here the business strategy, core business processes, business capabilities and organizational structures are defined.
+The interrelation between all the artifacts named as described in this section – as are the high-level business requirements.
 Business Architecture is closely related to other business topics such as enterprise planning or business product development and has to be reconciled with them.
 It is also the precondition and baseline for designing the other architectures

 b.
 Information System Architecture: In some cases also called Solution Architecture, it is made up of two parts: